Billy-Dentith/events-platform/README.md

 npm run dev
 ```

-- The web application should now running and can be opened by clicking the link within the terminal.
+- The web application should now be running and can be opened by clicking the link within the terminal.